Almarch/tamaR/README.md

 ## To do

-- Implement sound.
-The frequency does not appear to be correctly collected from the `GetFreq()` method.
-Moreover, it seems that the `audio` solution to play the frequency on R doesn't work well on GNU/Linux (at least not on my environment).

 - Similarily, tamalib could be implemented into [Python](https://www.python.org/).
 Like R, Python allows scripting and the development of web applications.